REMA

 Demetri Psaltis

 Head of the Laboratory of Optics in the Ecole Polytechnique Federal de Lausanne (Switzerland), he created and supported the research and development of REMA's technology.
-Over his academic career a successfully founded, grew and exited 2 companies.
+Over his academic career, he successfully founded and grew seven companies, exiting three of them.

 Contact

-Get in touch with us and let's explore how we can collaborate to drive innovation.
+Get in touch and let us know how we can help you.

 Our support